jewel/clearskies/protocol/core.md

 digits after the decimal point, so it may need to be tracked as two separate fields internally.

-The "update time" is the time that the file was last changed, as a unix timestamp.
+The "update time" is the time that the database entry for the file was last changed, as a unix timestamp.
 On first scan, this is the time the scan discovered the file.
+In other words, this is the time the change was discovered by the software.
+(This is necessary because mtime can go back in time when an older copy of a file is brought in.)

 The unix mode bits represent the user, group, and other access modes for the file.
 This is represented as an octal number, for example "0755".